Kamran-Afzali/Kamran-Afzali.github.io/_posts/EXMLR.md

 Select m number of features to best describe predicted outcomes.
 Fit a simple model to the permuted data, explaining the complex model outcome with m features from the permuted data weighted by its similarity to the original observation .
 Use the resulting feature weights to explain local behavior.

+SHAP

+Complex predictive models are not easy to interpret.
+By complex I mean: random forest, xgboost, deep learning, etc.

+In other words, given a certain prediction, like having a likelihood of buying= 90%, what was the influence of each input variable in order to get that score?

+A recent technique to interpret black-box models has stood out among others: SHAP (SHapley Additive exPlanations) developed by Scott M. Lundberg.

+Imagine a sales score model.
+A customer living in zip code "A1" with "10 purchases" arrives and its score is 95%, while other from zip code "A2" and "7 purchases" has a score of 60%.

+Each variable had its contribution to the final score.
+Maybe a slight change in the number of purchases changes the score a lot, while changing the zip code only contributes a tiny amount on that specific customer.

+SHAP measures the impact of variables taking into account the interaction with other variables.

+Shapley values calculate the importance of a feature by comparing what a model predicts with and without the feature.
+However, since the order in which a model sees features can affect its predictions, this is done in every possible order, so that the features are fairly compared.